ibenbouzid/SkypeforBusiness_lab_V3/README.md

 <a >
 <img src="https://raw.githubusercontent.com/ibenbouzid/SkypeforBusiness_lab_V3/master/images/SkypeLab.jpg"/>
 </a>
-- **VM-SFB-AD01**: Active Directory, Certificate Authority, Internal DNS
+- **VM-SFB-AD01**: Active Directory Domain Controller, Certificate Authority and Internal DNS roles
 - **VM-SFB-FE01**: Skype for Business Front End Standard Edition including Mediation server
-- **VM-SFB-ADFS01**: Adctive Directory Federation Service server used for SSO with Azure Active Directory
+- **VM-SFB-ADFS01**: Active Directory Federation Services server used for SSO with Azure Active Directory
-- **VM-SFB-RP01**: Reverse Proxy to publish Federation service and Skype URLs, Includes Freeswitch as PSTN Gateway and X-lite to simulate PSTN calls
+- **VM-SFB-RP01**: Reverse Proxy to publish Federation service and Skype URLs.
+It also plays the role of **PSTN Gateway** leveraging **Freeswitch** an open-source telephony platform and **X-lite** to simulate PSTN calls
 - **VM-SFB-EDGE01**: Skype For Business EDGE Server for remote connectivity, Hybrid and Federation purpose.
 - **Azure DNS** zone: as Public DNS zone wich includes Skype records.
 It is needed post deployment to redirect your DNS registrar to Azure NS